-Serbia is well placed both geographically and structurally to provide a cost effective and reliable alternative to other, already established markets.
-An outstanding pool of intellectual capital, attractive labour costs, excellent worker skills, a good communications network and a high fluency in English are just some of the key competitive advantages that have already attracted international software companies to expand to Serbia.
+Serbia is well placed both geographically and structurally to provide a cost-effective and reliable alternative to other, already established markets.
+An outstanding pool of intellectual capital, attractive labour costs, excellent worker skills, a suitable communications network and a high fluency in English are just some of the key competitive advantages that have already attracted international software companies to expand to Serbia.

 - Population: with approx. 8 million inhabitants one of the largest countries in the region

 - Geographic Position: South East Europe

 - Capital: Belgrade with approx. 3 million inhabitants

 - Time Zone: GMT+1 – same time zone as Zurich, Berlin, Vienna, Stockholm

 - Airport: Belgrade, reachable in less than 2 flight hours from most European cities

 What are the special locational advantages of Serbia?

 - Large talent pool – Natural sciences are traditionally very popular in Serbia.
 Around 4,500 engineers graduate from technical universities each year.
 Government subsidy programmes and investments will also support this trend in the future.

 - Good availability – There is no distinct “War for Talent” in Serbia yet, so the availability of highly qualified software developers is much better than in Western Europe.